durablebrandsoftware/durable-date-and-time/README.md

 ## Demo

-There is a more complete Xcode demo project (`Demo/Demo.xcodeproj`) included in this repo that you can compile and run to see the `DateAndTimeSelector` SwiftUI component working in all its various configurations.
+There is a more complete Xcode demo project (`Demo/Demo.xcodeproj`) included in this repo that you can compile and run to see the `DateAndTimeSelector` SwiftUI component working in some of its many configurations.
 See the `DemoView.swift` file for the code that generates those variations.

 ![demo](README_assets/demo.png)